MovingBlocks/Terasology/facades/PC/README.md

 1. A `TerasologyEngineBuilder` is instantiated to prepare the game engine.

 1. Additional subsystems are collected via the builder.
 This creates and adds subsystems that are specific for running Terasology on a PC.
 The facade also chooses respective subsystem implementations depending on whether the game is run in _headless mode_.
+For instance, for a headless server it would choose `HeadlessGraphics` instead of `LwjglGraphics`.

 1. The builder is used to create an instance of `TerasologyEngine` which is subsequently initialized (`TerasologyEngine#initialize`, not to be confused with `GameEngine#initializeRun`).
 This triggers initialization of the engine for subsystems and asset management.
 This does not start the game loop yet.